evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 You can choose between 12 different paint colors when ordering this model.

-The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-Soft close are an optional function for the regular doors.
+The car has two [suicide doors](../../../../technology/doors/) on and a [bootlid](../../../../technology/doors/#bootlid) in the rear.
+Soft close are an standard function for the regular doors.
+Powered doors are an standard function for the side doors.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.